 4. Run the script and allow the patient to upload to thinknode ISS.
-After the DICOM patient is uploaded to ISS, an RKS entry will be created for the patient for the Planning App to recognize it as a newly imported patient.
+After the DICOM patient files are uploaded to ISS, an RKS entry will be created for the Planning App to recognize it as a DICOM file that is available for import.